 Dog Training Confusion

 The title is somewhat of a misnomer and could read, force-free dog training or training without pain, intimidation, bullying, and coercion vs. traditional and/or balanced dog “training.”
 If you are not one for suspense, there is a huge difference.
-It is important to help the general public understand and to define what all of these terms that dog trainers, behavior specialists and people in the pet field throw around before you have any understanding of what is best for you and your loved ones.
+It is important to help the general public understand and to define all of these terms that dog trainers, behavior specialists and people in the pet field throw around before you have any understanding of what is best for you and your loved ones.
 Please note, before I am strafed with a barrage of emails, we do use negative punishment (P-), removing something the dog wants thereby decreasing the likelihood that the undesired behavior will reoccur, such as removing your attention when a dog jumps on you, making it clear you are ignoring your pet thereby reducing that behavior.
 In addition, we seldom employ negative reinforcement (R-).
 Which is when an aversive stimulus is removed to increase or strengthen a future behavior.
 But for the sake of simplicity, the focus will be on force-free and intimidation-free, positive reinforcement dog training (R+), the training protocol that should be utilized 99% of the time for behavior modification and obedience/agility training.

-We always follow a higher ethical standard than that of, least intrusive minimally aversive (LIMA) mandate and the humane hierarchy of behavior modification protocol put forth by Dr, Susan Friedman.1
+We follow a higher ethical standard than that of, least intrusive minimally aversive (LIMA) mandate and the humane hierarchy of behavior modification protocol put forth by Dr, Susan Friedman.1

 Occasionally we are asked by a potential client why use a force-free positive reinforcement dog training and behavior modification service verse another traditional and/or balanced dog “training” service?
 We serve Los Angeles California and most of South Florida, but we see some resistance to science-based, force-free positive reinforcement in many of the areas we serve.
 We speak to veterinarians daily and there are some great veterinarians and some not so great ones.
 The veterinarians we don’t recommend still extol outdated force, bullying, intimidation, and coercion rather than the numerous benefits of the science of force-free positive reinforcement dog training.
 Science and positive reinforcement dog training are on your side and have proven to help pets and their owners in the most effective and efficient manner.2